Creamy Leek and Pancetta Pappardelle Pasta

-This creamy leek and pancetta pappardelle for two is incredibly easy to prepare.
+This creamy leek and pancetta pappardelle pasta (for two) is incredibly easy to prepare.
 Perfect for a weeknight dinner or special occasion!

-But umm….let’s be real for a second.
+But let’s be real for a second.
 You may not want to share this pasta with anyone else.
-Your significant other might not even be worthy of this pasta, and I would totally understand.
 Really, it’s that good.

-In fact, I challenge you to find someone who doesn’t enjoy egg pappardelle pasta, particularly when tossed and coated with a cream-based sauce, such as this one.
-Pappardelle, cream, and pancetta.
-It doesn’t get better.
+I challenge you to find someone who doesn’t enjoy egg pappardelle pasta, especially when it is tossed with a creamy leek and pancetta sauce.
+It doesn’t get much better than this.

-This pasta is totally elegant and impressive, yet could not be easier to throw together!
-I love when that happens.
+This pappardelle pasta is elegant and impressive, yet could not be easier to throw together.
 As is the case with most cream sauces, this dish takes very little time (30 minutes or less) to prepare.

 The next step is to add the heavy cream, thyme, and a touch of water to help thin everything out.
 Special occasions call for heavy cream.
-Just do it.
 No guilt allowed.

-While you’re doing all of this, cook the pappardelle just until it is al dente, add it directly to the cream sauce, and finish it off with a heavy hand of freshly grated parmigiano-reggiano (or grano padano) cheese.
+Meanwhile, cook the pappardelle in salted boiling water until just shy of al dente, add directly to the cream sauce, and finish the dish off with a heavy hand of freshly grated parmigiano-reggiano cheese.

 Pat yourself on the back, grab a fork, enjoy the compliments, and dive in!

-- 1 large leek (discard dark green and tough stems), halved lengthwise and thinly sliced crosswise (roughly 5 ounces)
+- 1 large leek, white and light green parts only halved lengthwise and thinly sliced crosswise (roughly 5 oz)

 - 2 teaspoons chopped fresh thyme leaves